WordPress/gutenberg/packages/components/src/number-control/README.md

 -   Required: No
 -   Default: `-Infinity`

+### onChange

+Callback fired whenever the value of the input changes.

+The callback receives two arguments:

+1. `newValue`: the new value of the input
+2. `extra`: an object containing, under the `event` key, the original browser event.

+Note that the value received as the first argument of the callback is _not_ guaranteed to be a valid value (e.g. it could be outside of the range defined by the [`min`, `max`] props).
+In order to check the value's validity, check the `event.target.validity.valid` property from the callback's second argument.

+-   Type: `(newValue, extra) => void`
+-   Required: No

 ### required

 If `true` enforces a valid number within the control's min/max range.
 If `false` allows an empty string as a valid value.